Skip to Content

 The national average cost of Fourth of July food staples.
 Graphic courtesy: American Farm Bureau

-The Farm Bureau reports food price increases slowed in 2023 compared to 2022.
-However, the overall cost of a cookout has increased by 30% in the past five years.
+While the Farm Bureau reports food price increases are slowing, the overall cost of a cookout has increased by 30% in the past five years.

-The report said farmers are not benefiting from the increase in food costs.
+Adkison said farmers are not benefiting from the increase in food costs.
+In fact, the study states farmers receive fewer than 15 cents of every dollar spent on food.

 The report states farm incomes have dropped 17% in 2023 and are expected to drop another 25% in 2024.